supreet11agrawal/Proposal/Proposal.md

 * [#15841](https://github.com/sympy/sympy/pull/15841) Numbers: Removed the redundant checks of igcd method and simplified it.

-* [#15958](https://github.com/sympy/sympy/pull/15958) Stats: Disabled non valid probability inputs by Bernoulli, Coin and FiniteRV distibutions.
+* [#15958](https://github.com/sympy/sympy/pull/15958) Stats: Disabled non-valid probability inputs by Bernoulli, Coin and FiniteRV distibutions.

 * [#16093](https://github.com/sympy/sympy/pull/16093) Core: Improved handling of Unicode text.

-* [#16108](https://github.com/sympy/sympy/pull/16108) Stats:Improved parameter handling by Benini distribution.
+* [#16108](https://github.com/sympy/sympy/pull/16108) Stats: Improved parameter handling by Benini distribution.

 * [#16154](https://github.com/sympy/sympy/pull/16154) Travis: Added a flag which reduced the output log so compilation errors could be found easily.
 (This PR used [#16156]() for testing the correctness of change)